akhealth/DevSecOpsMvp/appservice/Security.md

 - 90 days for moderate vulnerabilities
 - 180 days for low vulnerabilities

+Microsoft does not, obviously, patch the custom code of the application.
+Microsoft includes integration points for static code scanning of the application code itself in their Visual Studio Team Services build/continuous-integration feature.
+They also offer integration within the App Service for cost-add scanning with Tinfoil, as noted above.
+It is up to the application  DevOps team to leverage these capabilities for identifying and correcting vulnerabilities in the application code itself.

 ## App Service Administration

 Azure permissions are managed via user-identities established in the Azure portal and RBAC applied at a resource group and resource level to grant those user-identities permissions.
 An App Service Plan, an App Service Deployment-slot and an App Service App are all resources within Azure and each can be secured via Azure RBAC.